IzaMacBor/Immo-Eliza-ML-Project/README.md

 ### Visualization

-We include PNG visualizations of:
-* Feature importance in tree-based models
-* Residuals plots
-* Comparison of model performance
+Included PNG visualizations of comparison of model performance

 These images can be found in the `notebooks_preprocessing_viz/models_vizualizations.ipynb` notebook or directly within the README if hosted on GitHub.
 ![train_R2](https://github.com/user-attachments/assets/a7c573bd-3c83-438a-8cca-43436f2e1bd4)